 Sometimes it’s not another driver that causes a motorcycle crash, but a defective vehicle part.
 If your motorcycle’s brakes went out, a tire blew out, or you experienced another type of problem that caused you to wreck your bike in a motorcycle accident, talk to our Louisville product liability lawyers.
 There could be a chance the product manufacturer or motorcycle distributor is liable for your injuries and property damage.
 If you can show that the part in question had a design flaw, manufacturing error, or marketing defect, and that this problem caused your accident, you won’t have to prove the defendant’s negligence.

 It’s also a possibility that an unsafe or defective roadway contributed to your crash.
-Motorcycles are much lighter than the average car or truck, and therefore more vulnerable to dangerous roadway conditions.
+Motorcycles are much lighter than the average passenger vehicle or truck, and therefore more vulnerable to dangerous roadway conditions.
 Potholes, loose asphalt, fallen limbs, uneven shoulders, debris, broken glass, construction equipment, and other dangers could result in serious single-motorcycle accident.
-If this was the case in your recent accident, you might be able to bring a claim against the city of Louisville.
+If this was the case in your recent accident, you might be able to bring a personal injury claim against the city of Louisville.

 It is the city government’s job to maintain its roadways to keep drivers, motorcyclists, bicyclists, and pedestrians safe.
 If the road maintenance crew knew or reasonably should have known about the defect but did nothing to repair it, the city could be liable for damages.